Synerty/peek-core-user/peek_core_user/doc-admin/admin-ui/admin-ui.rst

     *  :code:`ldaps://10.2.2.2`

-:LDAP CN Folders: This is a comma separated lost of CN paths to search during login
+:CN Folders: This is a comma separated lost of CN paths to search during login.
+        (Optional)

-:LDAP OU Folders: TThis is a comma separated lost of OU paths to search during login
+:OU Folders: This is a comma separated lost of OU paths to search during login.
+        (Optional)

+:LGroups: This is a comma separated list of groups.
+The user must belong to one of these
+        groups for a successful login.
+(Optional)